Free 2025-2026 Tax Checklist download your copy

 Illustration of how healthcare financing options like bank loans, SBA loans and non-bank lenders compare to Flychain.

-Non-Bank Lenders including merchant cash advances and factoring companies provide the fastest funding but at the highest cost.
+Non-bank lenders, including merchant cash advances and factoring companies provide the fastest funding but at the highest cost.
 When you need capital immediately and can't qualify elsewhere, they're available - but you'll pay dearly for the convenience.
 APRs can range anywhere from 25% to over 100%, depending on the structure and repayment timeline.

-Which Lending Option Is Right for You?
+Which Healthcare Practice Financing Option Is Right for You?

 Each financing option serves different practice profiles and situations.
 Matching your circumstances to the right lender saves time, improves approval odds, and ensures you get appropriate terms.

 Flychain's Advanced Payment on Claims requires just 1 year in business and $250k in annual revenue.
 As a Flychain customer, you already have the financial visibility needed for quick approval.
 Rather than lending against general creditworthiness, advances are based on specific outstanding claims: a natural fit for healthcare's payment delays.
+If your practice has consistent insurance receivables but faces cash flow timing issues, Flychain's approach aligns perfectly.
+Funding can arrive within 24–48 hours - without the credit requirements of a traditional bank.

 Non-Bank Lenders serve newer or distressed practices needing immediate cash.
 If you can't wait 30 days or don't qualify elsewhere, they'll fund you.
 However, total costs, including fees, can range from 20% to well over 100%, depending on the structure.